TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Methods

 Two major problems should be solved.

 \begin{enumerate} \item When should the scheduling plan needs to be updated? \item How to update the scheduling plan? \end{enumerate}

-Since the reason for updating the scheduling plan is that the latency of operators has been greatly changed compared to the time that used to generate the last \textit{Tensor Access Sequence}, we only need to propose a metric to measure this change.
-We use the average execution time changing ratio, which is defined as $\frac{|s^{'}-s|}{s}$, where $s^{'}$ be the newest sum of each operation's execution time, and $s$ be the last sum of each operation's execution time.
-If the changing ratio is larger than the updating threshold set before, then the updating of the scheduling plan will be triggered.
+Since the reason for updating the scheduling plan is that the latency of operators has been significantly changed compared to the time used to generate the last \textit{Tensor Access Sequence}, we only need to propose a metric to measure this change.
+We use the average latency rate of change, which is defined as $\frac{|s^{'}-s|}{s}$, where $s^{'}$ is the newest sum of each operation's latency, and $s$ is the last sum of each operation's latency.
+If the changing rate is larger than the updating threshold set before, then the updating of the scheduling plan will be triggered.

-To correct the \textit{Tensor Access Sequence} and make the scheduling plan more accurate, we use the exponential weighted moving average algorithm to update the latency of operators.
-By predicting and correcting the latency, TENSILE can achieve higher performance than swapping tensors passively when a job is just launched since swapping tensors passively requires extra overhead.
+To correct the \textit{Tensor Access Sequence} and make the scheduling plan more accurate, we use the exponential weighted moving average algorithm\cite{EMWA} to update the latency of operators.
+By predicting and correcting the latency, TENSILE can achieve higher performance than Capuchin's 'Passive Mode' since passively swapping tensors requires extra overhead.